dhimas-sirclo/theroadwarrior/architecture/README.md

 ### Analytic Service

 The scope gathers analytical data from users' trips for various purposes - travel trends, locations, airline and hotel vendor preferences, cancellation and update frequency.

+### Reporting Service

+This service for provide end-of-year summary reports for users with a wide range of metrics about their travel usage.